Over 163 People In Several States Sickened By McDonald’s Tainted Salads

-McDonald’s salads have caused over 163 people in ten different states to become gravely ill.
+McDonald’s salads have caused over 163 people in 10 different states to become gravely ill.
 According to USA Today, three victims have been hospitalized.
-The cause of the outbreak is the Cyclospora parasite, which is “transmitted in foods contaminated with fecal matter,” according to the United States Food and Drug Administration.
+The cause of the outbreak is the Cyclospora parasite, which is “transmitted in foods contaminated with fecal matter,” according to the U.S. Food and Drug Administration.
 The FDA has also stated that there may be more people affected with Cyclosporiasis, the Cyclospora parasite, as individuals who may have eaten the salad after early June may not have experienced or reported the symptoms of Cyclosporiasis yet.

 McDonald’s now says it is currently looking for a new salad provider.

-In a statement regarding the outbreak, the company said: “We have removed lettuce blend provided by Fresh Express’ Streamwood, Illinois, facility.
-Many restaurants already have a new lettuce blend supply, while we expect all identified restaurants will have new supply in the next few days.”
+“We have removed lettuce blend provided by Fresh Express’ Streamwood, Illinois, facility.
+Many restaurants already have a new lettuce blend supply, while we expect all identified restaurants will have new supply in the next few days,” the company said in a statement regarding the outbreak.
 The company added that they were dedicated to providing their customers with the highest quality food, and plan to assist health officials during their investigation.

 As a response to McDonald’s statement, Fresh Express released their own.